glassandboxb/notes/README.md

 # 2024-03-13
 - "Today's programming wisdom is to embrace the SOLID principles: Single Responsibility, Open-Closed, Liskov Substitution, Interface Segregation, and Dependency Inversion.
 These principles foster code that's maintainable, scalable, and easier to understand.
 They remind us to design modules with a single purpose, make our classes open for extension but closed for modification, ensure subclasses can substitute their base classes without breaking functionality, avoid forcing clients to depend on unnecessary interfaces, and invert dependencies to achieve loose coupling.
 By applying these concepts, programmers can craft software that withstands the test of time and evolving requirements."

+# 2024-03-14
+- Today's programming wisdom: "Simplicity is the ultimate sophistication.
+In software development, always strive to write clear, concise, and maintainable code.
+It's not just about writing code that works today but ensuring it remains comprehensible tomorrow.
+Remember that code is read far more often than it is written, so invest time in making it readable.
+Also, embrace the power of modularization and reusable components.
+Lastly, debugging and testing are an integral part of the coding process; test early, test often, and automate your tests whenever possible."

+In essence, keep it simple, structured, and tested — a principle as timeless as programming itself.